 But, as I pored through the titles available to me, along with a few of my favorites, I found myself thinking fondly of those moments watching a non-horror anime that somehow managed to scare me shitless, or maybe something from a monster-fiction anime that was surprisingly horrifying, despite the show not dabbling in such things.

 It’s fun surprises like those that make scary anime exciting, especially around this time of year.

-Today, we celebrate those times when our anime went the extra mile in scary.
+Today, we celebrate those times when our anime went the extra mile in scary ways.
 These are moments in some of my favorite scary anime where I was surprised to find myself shocked, afraid, or utterly disturbed.

 Tohru, Meet Gender-Bent Akito

 The last one that springs to mind also comes from a place that started out as a laugh-out-loud comedy, springing on us a moment that kills the belly-laughs dead.
-However, while this one wasn’t as well paced as the previous entry, it comes a lot less out of the blue.
+However, while this one wasn’t as well-paced as the previous entry, it comes to a lot less out of the blue.

 Tohru had met Akito prior at her school and during the Kyo affair – where fans learned that the scary anime turned Akito into a man instead of a woman – but this appeared to be the final straw, and Tohru was forced to “face” Akito head on, once and for all.

 This scene is very visceral for me, even if it is missing quite a few key elements from the source material.
 You see, we watch Tohru try her usual approach to helping the Sohmas and watch as it forces an already irate Akito to go ballistic.